Risk Assessment

 - Taking the risk is likely to achieve personal change, growth and promote individual wellbeing.

-Wherever possible, every conversation with a person/carer about risk should be from a strengths based perspective.
+Conversations with the person/carer about risk should be from a strengths based perspective.
 This means supporting them to explore whether there is:

 - Anything within their own power that they can do to manage the risk; and